phwd/fbec/readme.md

   - 3000 - Reading Insights of a Page/App/Domain not owned by the querying user or application
   - 3301 - That code isn't working.
 Please check the code and try again.
   - 3303 - Sorry, you have made too many incorrect guesses.
 Please request another code.

+  - 3403 - Achievement hasn't been registered for this application.
+See https://developers.facebook.com/docs/howtos/achievements/

 **???**